Jonathan Lasker

-Jonathan Lasker (born 1948) is an American abstract painter whose work has played an integral role in the development of Postmodern Painting.
-He currently lives and works in New York City.
+Jonathan Lasker (born 1948) is an American abstract painter based in New York City whose work has played an integral role in the development of Postmodern Painting.
+He is represented by Greene Naftali Gallery, New York and by Thaddaeus Ropac.

 Lasker has been awarded National Endowment for the Arts Fellowship Grants in 1987 and again in 1989.
 In 1989 he was also awarded the New York Foundation for the Arts Fellowship Grant.
 His work has been covered in Artforum, Artscribe, Arts Magazine, Flash Art, New Art Examiner, New York Magazine, The New York Times, Tema Celeste, Village Voice, Bomb Magazine, and The Washington Post among others.
 He was the subject of the 2005 book Jonathan Lasker: Expressions Become Things by Richard Milazzo which documented his process of developing abstract compositions from sketches to paintings.

 Early life and education

 Lasker was born in Jersey City, New Jersey, and attended the School of Visual Arts (SVA) in New York City as well as the California Institute of the Arts (CalArts) in Valencia, California.
 He spent his teenage years reading widely, with a special interest in the Beat poets and in such early modern playwrights as August Strindberg, George Bernard Shaw, and Eugene O'Neill.

 Originally aspiring to become a musician, Lasker left New York after studying at Queens College and played bass guitar and blues harmonica in bands in the US and Europe.
 In 1975, after resettling in New York, he began taking night courses at the SVA, where he turned his attention to paintings and collages inspired by the work of Robert Rauschenberg.
 He continued studying at SVA until 1977, when he transferred to the California Institute of the Arts in Valencia, California.

 Lasker spent the spring and fall semesters of 1977 at CalArts.
 As a painter, he was challenged by the prevailing Conceptualist position at the school, which was critical of painting for what was viewed as its acceptance of received modes of expression.
 While some of his professors were openly opposed to painting, two guest instructors whose time at CalArts coincided with Lasker's — the New Image painter Susan Rothenberg and the Pop/Minimalist artist Richard Artschwager — offered insights into overcoming the critical impasse imposed upon contemporary painting by formalist theory.

 Lasker discussed this period in an interview with Amy Bernstein: